 Adult Sacramental Preparation Sessions

-It will be necessary for parent/s to attend an Adult Faith Education Course in preparation for their child’s reception of the Sacrament of First Eucharist
+It will be necessary for parent/s to attend an Adult Faith Education Course in preparation for their child’s reception of the Sacrament of First Eucharist.
+These sessions are for an hour so please arrive promptly.

-Please note that these sessions are planned for one hour’s duration.
-Another key date for the Sacrament of First Eucharist is the weekend of 5th & 6th May.
-Parents are asked to bring their child/children along to any of the weekend Masses to make a commitment to the preparation of this Sacrament.
+Parents are also asked to bring their child/children along to any of the weekend Masses to make a commitment to the preparation of this Sacrament during the weekend of Saturday 1st & Sunday 2nd of June.